- Inequality is unequal access to opportunities.

 Our aim extends beyond merely providing meals to children.
 We strive to equip communities with the knowledge and resources needed for sustainable food production, thereby disrupting the cycle of hunger.
 Our efforts reflect our faith in the transformative power of collective action and the possibility of change when individuals unite for a shared cause.
 Our battle is not just against hunger - we are laying the foundation for a future where every child can flourish.

-To enhance the focus and health of children both in school and at home, we involve parents from the community and establish Agricultural Cooperatives specifically for women.
-These cooperatives will serve as platforms where we provide them with seeds and impart knowledge on cultivating organic produce...
+To enhance the focus and health of children both in school and at home, we involve parents from the community and establish VSLAs/Table Banking specifically for women.
+These VSLAs will serve as platforms where we provide them with seed capital to start businesses and impart knowledge on cultivating organic produce...

 News and Updates